nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ## Transition workflow

-The following is a roughh overview of Python 2 to 3 transition for NVDA screen reader.
+The following is an overview of Python 2 to 3 transition for NVDA screen reader.
 Note that information below can change without notice.

 ### Notable issues and solutions: